 We aim to be a flexible and adaptive organisation, responsive to change.
-This is necessary when we are given new responsibilities or when we have to respond to public sector structural or policy changes.
-In response to the current emphasis on a whole of government or multi-agency approach to delivering services, we reviewed and significantly changed our structure in late 2009.
-This change has ensured that we continue to ‘add value’ and deliver improved outcomes for Parliament and the public.
+This is particularly important when we are given new responsibilities or have to respond to public sector structural or policy changes.

-Good governance is critical to an organisation such as ours.
-We continually review our processes, policies and procedures to ensure that we comply with legal requirements as well as our own standards.
-To support this, we have a set of across office key performance indicators (KPI) which have improved our reporting and accountability.
+Good governance is critical to our organisation.
+We continually review our processes, policies and procedures to ensure that we comply with legal requirements and our own key performance indicators (KPIs).

 As our work is about promoting good administration and effective accountability, we believe that we must work to the same standards that we promote.
 Our structure, governance systems, performance monitoring and development of our staff all contribute to making us an effective organisation.